OWI Third Offense Felony Attorney

 Possible Sentence for OWI Third – Felony

 The maximum possible sentence for felony drunken driving is 5 years in prison with a mandatory minimum of one year.
 A judge may, as an alternative, impose a sentence of probation with a minimum of 30 consecutive days in jail.
 The fine can range from $500 to $5,000 and community service of 60 to 80 days.
-The prosecution can forfeit the car that was used in the offense.
-Terms and conditions of probation on felony DUI are generally extensive and can include tether, frequent reporting, alcohol education, therapy, random testing, home confinement, inability to drive, alcohol interlock, and much more.
-If you vehicle is not forfeited, it can be immobilized for one to three years.
+The prosecution can request forfeiture of your car.
+Terms and conditions of probation on felony DUI are generally extensive.
+They can include tether, frequent reporting, alcohol education, therapy, random testing, home confinement, inability to drive, alcohol interlock, and much more.
+If your vehicle is not forfeited, it can be immobilized for one to three years.
 You will be unable to register a motor vehicle for that time period.

 Suspension or Revocation of Driver’s License for Operating While Intoxicated